Heather Langenkamp: Life and career

-Early life
+Early years

 Heather Elizabeth Langenkamp was born in Tulsa, Oklahoma.
 Her mother, Mary Alice (née Myers), is an artist and an abstract expressionist painter.
 Her father, Robert Dobie Langenkamp, was a petroleum attorney and a Deputy Assistant Secretary of Energy.
 She later moved to Washington, D.C., where she attended the National Cathedral School for Girls, graduating in 1982.
+She then enrolled in Stanford University in 1982 and was a roommate of politician Susan Rice.